zdanek/maverick/modules/vision.md

 Then set the *FFC* setting in *~/data/config/vision/vision_seek.conf* to point to this file:
 `FFC=/srv/maverick/data/config/vision/seek_ffc.png`
 If FFC is set in the config file, vision_seek will automatically apply it.
-More information about this FFC procedure and other aspects of the vision_seek can be found in the github project of the main supporting library:
+More information about this FFC procedure can be found in the github project of the main supporting library behind vision_seek:
 https://github.com/maartenvds/libseek-thermal

 ### Vision_landing